Health and Safety Policy

 Novozymes position statement on human rights and labor standards

-Novozymes is committed to meeting its responsibility to respect human rights as defined by the UN Guiding Principles on Business and Human Rights
+Novozymes respects human rights as defined by the UN Guiding Principles (UNGP) on Business and Human Rights

-Novozymes supports the International Bill of Human Rights, the International Labor Organization's (ILO’s) Declaration on Fundamental Principles and Rights at Work, and, since 2001, we have been a signatory to the United Nations Global Compact.
-To demonstrate our respect for human rights, we have since 2012 integrated the UN guiding principles on Business and Human Rights into our operations by: addressing human rights in operational policies and procedures, by carrying out impact assessments and due diligence in countries where we operate, and by offering grievance mechanisms to internal and external stakeholders.
+Novozymes respects the International Bill of Human Rights, the International Labor Organization's (ILO’s) Declaration on Fundamental Principles and Rights at Work, and, since 2001, we have been a signatory to the United Nations Global Compact (UNGC).
+Novozymes is also a UN Global Compact LEAD company.

 The 6 UNGC principles related to human rights and labor standards, which we support and report on are as follows: